RiyaMarwaha09/RiyaMarwaha09.github.io/README.md

 - 🎓 MBA in Business Analytics @ UMass Dartmouth (Charlton College of Business)
 - 📊 Passionate about turning raw data into insights that drive smarter business decisions
-- 🛠️ Skilled in **SQL, R, Python, Power BI, Tableau, Excel, Predictive Modeling, VBA, Power Pivot**
+- 🛠️ Skilled in **SQL, R, Python, Power BI, Tableau, Excel, Predictive Modeling, Power Pivot**
 - 🔍 Exploring how **data + behavioral science** can improve decision-making in business and finance
 - 💼 Currently building my portfolio and learning advanced technical skills for analytics interviews